nheuclin/SynthPi/audio/README.md

-# Drum Banks
+# Wave Banks
-  made a change
 The wave banks and samples contained in this directory are completely modifiable, deletable and reorderable, and you can add your own banks and samples as long as they follow a simple structure.
-Banks and samples are read at runtime, so you do not need to recompile the DrumPi for changes to take effect.
+Banks and samples are read at runtime, so you do not need to recompile SynthPi for changes to take effect.

 ## Banks:
 - A 'bank' is simply a directory of audio files.
 - There can be as many or as few banks as you want, but `bank1` must always exist.
 - Banks must have the name `bankX`, where `X` is a positive number.
-    - This number is what will show on the DrumPi's display when 'banking'.
+    - This number is what will show on the SynthPi's display when 'banking'.
     - Banks should be consecutively numbered, otherwise you won't be able to reach some of them!
-- Banks must be in this directory (DrumPi/audio/).
+- Banks must be in this directory (SynthPi/audio/).
     - Banks in other directories (inc. subdirectories) will not be read.
 - Banks must contain (at least) 4 .wav files with the names detailed below.